rethinkdb/www/README.md

 bundle config --global jobs 3
 ```

-Now, ensure you're in the root directory of this github repo and run:
+Now, ensure you're in the root directory of the git repo and run:
 ```
-bundle install
+rake init
 ```

 You can test that everything was successful by trying to build the site: